Hong Kong Academic Library Link (HKALL)

 If the desired book is not available or no record found in EdUHK Library, select “HKALL” in “Search Scope” menu and search again

 Retrieve the desired item from HKALL and sign in to MyLibrary Record to submit request

 Please see user guide on "Request HKALL" (p.22).

 Requestors will be notified by e-mail when the requested books arrive.

 Requestors will be given 5 days to pick up the requested books from the date of the notification.
 Books not picked up

 will be returned to the lending library without further notification to the requestors.

-HKALL books must be returned to the Circulation Counter of MMW Library / Tseung Kwan O Study Centre Learning Commons.
+HKALL books must be returned to the Circulation Counter of MMW Library / Tseung Kwan O Study Centre Library.
 Borrowers should not put any HKALL books into the Book Drops.